 Murray Gold has been nominated for a BAFTA four times in the category Best Original Television Music, for Vanity Fair (1999), Queer as Folk (2000), Casanova (2006) and Doctor Who (2008).
 His score for the BAFTA winning film Kiss of Life was awarded the Mozart Prize of the 7th Art by a French jury at Aubagne in 2003.
-He has also been nominated four times by the Royal Television Society in categories relating to music for television.
+He has also been nominated five times by the Royal Television Society in categories relating to music for television, winning twice.

 He has worked with Russell T Davies, the former writer and executive producer of Doctor Who, many times in the past on projects such as A Very English Scandal (starring Hugh Grant), Casanova (starring David Tennant), The Second Coming (starring Christopher Eccleston), and Queer as Folk series 1 and 2.
 He also provided the incidental music for the 2000 version of Randall and Hopkirk (Deceased) alongside James Bond composer David Arnold, who provided the theme tune.

 He wrote the theme tune for the Channel 4 series Shameless and scored the C4 period drama The Devil’s Whore.
 More recently Gold scored another David Tennant series, BBC1’s Single Father.
 In this, Gold opted for a more popular music style ensemble rather than writing for orchestra.

 In 2014, Gold scored the BBC series The Musketeers and Russell T Davies’ Cucumber, as well as the repeat series of the highly successful Last Tango In Halifax.
 Murray also scored the BBC Natural History series Life Story, the crime drama Scott & Bailey for ITV and is about to embark on Series 9 of Dr Who, with the new Doctor being played by Peter Capaldi.